Michael Frederick (footballer)

 Minairo "Michael" Frederick (born 17 May 2000) is an Australian rules footballer who plays for the Fremantle Football Club in the Australian Football League (AFL).

 Early life

-Fredrick was born in Adelaide, South Australia to South Sudanese migrant parents.
+Fredrick was born in Adelaide, South Australia, to South Sudanese migrant parents.

 He was named Minairo at birth, but prefers to be known by his baptised name, Michael.
 His twin brother Manguru (Martin) formerly played for Port Adelaide.
 He completed school at Christian Brothers College, Adelaide in 2018.

 He was drafted with the 61st selection in the 2019 AFL draft from Woodville-West Torrens in the South Australian National Football League (SANFL), where he had won the Alan Stewart Medal as the best player in the 2019 SANFL Under 18 Grand Final.

 Professional career

+2020–2021: Early career

-Frederick made his AFL debut for Fremantle during round seven of the 2020 AFL season in the Western Derby at Optus Stadium kicking a goal on debut.
+Frederick made his AFL debut for Fremantle during round seven of the 2020 AFL season in the Western Derby at Optus Stadium, kicking a goal on debut.
 Frederick finished his debut year having played 10 games and kicked four goals.